-Jim Smith is the Police Chief of the Cottonwood, Alabama Police Department, a former commander of a regional police bomb squad and is an Executive Management graduate of the FBI's Hazardous Devices School.
+Jim Smith is the Public Safety Coordinator the Troy University Police Department on the Dothan Campus.
+He also serves as the Deputy Police Chief of the Cottonwood, Alabama Police Department.
+Smith a former commander of a regional police bomb squad and is an Executive Management graduate of the FBI's Hazardous Devices School.
 He also holds a Level 2 Certification from the International Society of Explosives Engineers.
 Smith has performed extensive research, and has published data regarding explosion and fragment mitigation using specialized Class A firefighting foam.
-He is an active member of the International Association of Bomb Technicians and Investigators and the American Society of Safety Engineers and a graduate of the United States Army's Chemical School Domestic Preparedness program.
+He recently consulted as an expert on the patent process for a proprietary explosive device.
+He is an active member of the International Association of Bomb Technicians and Investigators and the American Society of Safety Engineers, he is also a graduate of the United States Army's Chemical School Domestic Preparedness program.
+Smith is a certified Police Chief and is a board member of the American Board of Law Enforcement Experts.

-Chief Smith is a prolific writer and has published more than fifty articles in refereed public safety journals and several law enforcement and homeland security textbooks.
-Smith teaches undergraduate and graduate criminal justice classes as an online facilitator for the University of Phoenix and other universities.
-He has more than 25 years of public safety experience as a law enforcement officer, EMT Paramedic, and is an Advanced Law Enforcement Planner, a Certified Emergency Manager, and is Certified in Homeland Security Level III.
+Chief Smith is a prolific writer and has published more than thirty articles in peer reviewed public safety journals, several law enforcement and homeland security textbooks.
+Smith teaches undergraduate and graduate criminal justice classes as an online facilitator for the University of Phoenix and is an adjunct faculty member for Troy University.
+He has more than 30 years of public safety experience as a law enforcement officer, paramedic, and is an Advanced Law Enforcement Planner, and is Certified in Homeland Security Level III.
 Smith has an AS degree in emergency medical technology, a BS in chemistry, and an MS in safety from the University of Southern California.
-Second Edition
+Third Edition